Randomized Exploration in Generalized Linear Bandits: Conclusions

 \section{Conclusions}

 We study two randomized algorithms for GLM bandits, \glmtsl and \glmfpl.
 The key idea in both algorithms is to explore by perturbing the maximum likelihood estimate in round $t$.
 We analyze \glmtsl and \glmfpl, and prove that their $n$-round regret is $\tilde{O}(d \sqrt{n \log K})$.
-Both \glmtsl and \glmfpl perform well empirically and can be easily generalized to more complex problems.
-Our experiments with neural networks are very encouraging, and indicate that our perturbations can be analyzed beyond GLM bandits.
+Both \glmtsl and \glmfpl perform well empirically in logistic bandits. \glmfpl can be easily generalized to more complex problems.
+Our experiments with neural networks are very encouraging, and indicate that \glmfpl can be analyzed beyond GLM bandits.
 We plan to conduct such analyses in future work.

-Our analysis is under the assumption that the feature vectors of arms are fixed and do not change with time.
+Our analysis is under the assumption that the feature vectors of arms are fixed and do not change over time.
 This assumption can be lifted.
-The only part of the proof that changes is that the number of rounds $\tau$ after which the condition on $\lambda_{\min}(G_\tau)$ in \cref{thm:glm-tsl upper bound,thm:glm-fpl upper bound} holds becomes a random variable. \citet{li17provably} analyzed this random variable and we can directly reuse their result.
+The only part of the proof that changes is that the number of initial exploration rounds $\tau$ after which $\lambda_{\min}(G_\tau)$ (\cref{thm:glm-tsl upper bound,thm:glm-fpl upper bound}) is large enough becomes a random variable. \citet{li17provably} analyzed this random variable and we can directly reuse their result.